chendaniely/chendaniely.github.io/_posts/2016/2016-09-29-expanding_watts_to_lens.md

 ## Creating a simpler neural-network model

 A simpler approach would be to have each node in the network trained against the prototype.
-Seed a single node with the prototype, and run the model without any additional thresholding rule ($\theta), and have each node use a random 1 neighbor's state (i.e., output) and its input.
+Seed a single node with the prototype, and run the model without any additional thresholding rule ($\theta$), and have each node use a random 1 neighbor's state (i.e., output) and its input.